 Navigating to Type Declaration

-In some cases further investigation of a suspicious object (e.g., the object that may cause a leak) requires examining the source code.
-If you have both dotMemory and ReSharper (or ReSharper Ultimate) installed on your machine, you can instantly navigate to the object's type declaration in Visual Studio.
-This feature is available in any dotMemory view that displays types.
+In some cases, further investigation of a suspicious object (for example, the object that may cause a leak) requires examining the source code.
+If you have dotMemory and Visual Studio + ReSharper (or dotMemory and JetBrains Rider) installed on your machine, you can instantly navigate to the object's type declaration in the IDE.
+This feature is available in any dotMemory view that displays object types.

-- The source code of the application you have a snapshot for is opened in Visual Studio.
+The source code of the application you have a snapshot for is opened in Visual Studio or JetBrains Rider.

-- dotMemory is installed with enabled integration into Visual Studio: the Visual Studio Integration option was turned on during dotMemory installation.
+(Visual Studio only) dotMemory is installed with enabled integration into Visual Studio: the Visual Studio Integration option was selected during dotMemory installation.